Lawrence Dane: Life and career

 Born in Masson, Quebec, Dane was raised in Ottawa, and was from a Lebanese family.
 He attended Ottawa Tech and LaSalle Academy.

-He began acting at the stage as an old policeman in the play Our Town at Ottawa's Fisher Park Community Centre under Lynne Gorman's direction in 1958.
-His screen career began when he met film maker F. R. Crawley in the same year.
-Crawley gave him a job as an extra and stand-in for John Perkins as Constable Frank Scott in the TV series R.C.M.P..
-In addition to acting, he cowrote and directed the film drama Heavenly Bodies (1984).
+Dane began acting at the stage as an old policeman in the play Our Town at Ottawa's Fisher Park Community Centre under Lynne Gorman's direction in 1958.
+Dane's screen career began when he met film maker F. R. Crawley in the same year.
+Crawley gave Dane a job as an extra and stand-in for John Perkins as Constable Frank Scott in the TV series R.C.M.P..
+Dane also cowrote and directed the film drama Heavenly Bodies (1984).
 His producing credits include The Rowdyman, written by and starring Gordon Pinsent, and the slasher film Rituals.

-He was a Genie Award nominee for Best Supporting Actor at the 1st Genie Awards in 1980 for the film Running, and an Earle Grey Award nominee at the 10th ACTRA Awards in 1981 for the television film A Question of the Sixth.
+Dane was a Genie Award nominee for Best Supporting Actor at the 1st Genie Awards in 1980 for the film Running, and an Earle Grey Award nominee at the 10th ACTRA Awards in 1981 for the television film A Question of the Sixth.

 Personal life

-He married Mary Laurel MacIntosh in 1995, who survived him.
+Dane married Mary Laurel MacIntosh in 1995, who survived him.

 Death

-Dane died from pancreatic cancer at Niagara-on-the-Lake, Ontario on March 21, 2022.
+Dane died from pancreatic cancer at Niagara-on-the-Lake, Ontario on March 21, 2022; he was 84 years old.